Skip to main content

 Supported types: Interval or Cron Expression

-• Asset Settings – asset name and time-to-live settings
+• Asset Settings – it contains the configuration of the asset name and the asset lifetime

 note